The World of Animals Created by Hans Hoffmann

 Quote from J. Paul Getty website.

 In 1585, he was appointed as a court painter by Rudolf II, Holy Roman Emperor, who brought him to the imperial court in Prague.
-At the imperial court, Hoffmann advised Rudolph on the development of his art collection and acquired works for him by Dürer to his famous Kunstkammer.
+At the court, Hoffmann advised the Emperor on the development of his art collection and acquired works for him by Dürer to his famous Kunstkammer.
 But Hans Hoffmann, besides perfectly copying Dürer, was also a talented artist who created his own masterpieces.
 Especially those presenting animals.
 We have collected some of them in this article:

 The art collection assembled by the Nuremberg citizen Paulus Praun contained more than 100 works by Hans Hoffmann.
 Because the collection was intact until the beginning of the 19th century, many of these works are documented.